Business broadband routers explained

 Routers are tasked with establishing local area networks (LAN) for devices to communicate with each other within a home or business.
 They also bolster local network security through encryption and firewalls, independent of those set up by a modem.

 On that note, routers are frequently mistaken for modems.
-While both come equipped with cybersecurity features and are integral to any broadband network, they serve very different purposes.
+While both come equipped with business broadband cybersecurity features and are integral to any broadband network, they serve very different purposes.

 How does a router differ from a modem?

-While the router is essential for routing data across networks and establishing LAN and Wi-Fi, a modem acts like a gatekeeper/intermediary between the local network and the broader internet and works closely with your ISP (in this instance, a business broadband provider).
+While the router is essential for routing data across networks and establishing LAN and Wi-Fi, a modem acts like a gatekeeper/intermediary between the local network and the broader internet and works closely with your business broadband provider.

 Expanding on the London Heathrow analogy, if the router represents the planes and airlines responsible for safely transporting passengers, the modem embodies the customs and immigration officers overseeing the inflow of international traffic.

 The modem is positioned at the entry point of any fixed broadband connection entering your business, irrespective of the technology.
-It’s indispensable for ADSL, Cable, and Fibre optic broadband connections, as it modulates/demodulates the digital signals transmitted and received from your ISP (Internet Service Provider).
+It’s indispensable for SoGEA, full fibre and cable business broadband connections, as it modulates/demodulates the digital signals transmitted and received from your broadband provider.

 Acting as the gatekeeper and ‘ISP agent’ at your property, the modem obtains its designated public IP address from the broadband provider.
 It’s also tasked with encrypting and decrypting data flowing from the wider web to the devices in your business.